 One of most spectacular of the lakes, Buttermere is set in a lovely basin below Grasmoor, a high Lakeland peaks.
 There are picnic areas overlooking the lake and trails leading into the nearby hills.
 Head south of Buttermere and you find yourself climbing Honister Pass; the views from the top are absolutely spectacular.

 A small lake just west of Rydal Water.
-Grasmere village is the location of Town End, the 17th century house where Beatrix Potter wrote many of her children's stories.
+Grasmere village is home to Dove Cottage, where the poet William Wordsworth lived.
+Wordsworth and his wife Mary are buried in St Oswald's churchyard.
 A parking lot at the eastern end of the lake provides access to a lovely walk along the shore.

 Thirlmere is a man-made reservoir created to supply water to Manchester.
 To make the lake the outflow from a small natural lake was dammed and the valley flooded, submerging two villages.
 Only the church of Wythburn village survives.
 A popular footpath leaves from the National Trust car park halfway up the east shore towards the peak of Helvellyn.

 There are several parking places with small beaches, but if you carry on to the southern end of the lake you reach Glenridding.
 This pretty village is home to the biggest visitor attraction; the Ullswater Steamer.
-This steam driven boat plies the waters of Ullswater in summer, but if you don't fancy a trip by steam there are plenty of hire boats available for day of short term rental.
+This steam-driven boat plies the waters of Ullswater in summer, but if you don't fancy a trip by steam there are plenty of hire boats available for day or short term rental.